 As the institution enters its fifth decade, the Expansion Project will be a place where the community can engage and interact with artists and their creative output in inspired and meaningful ways, across the full spectrum of the creative process.
 Much-needed rehearsal, education, and a variety of flexible indoor and outdoor spaces will allow the Center to continue to play a national and global leadership role in providing artistic, cultural, and enrichment opportunities for all.

-The expansion will be a gathering point for all who find themselves at the Kennedy Center, as theater-goers, tourists, or District residents, providing a comfortable and relaxed place to meet, visit, enjoy a meal, experience performing and visual arts, and generally enjoy the newly discovered amenity of river access.
+The expansion will be a gathering point for all who find themselves at the Kennedy Center, as theater-goers, tourists, or District residents, providing a comfortable and relaxed place to meet, visit, enjoy a meal, experience performing and visual arts, and generally enjoy the newly discovered connection to the river.

 STEVEN HOLL ARCHITECTS